raspberrypilearning/stamping-app/en/step_2.md

 In each, clicking the top menu sprite changes the sprite's costume and other buttons offer different graphic effects such as grow, shrink, colour change, flip horizontal, flip vertical, ghost etc - what the menu offers is your choice.

 Click `See inside`{:class="block3motion"} to investigate how the projects were made.
-Each sprite has a different **algorithm** which makes each sprite's movement unique.

 ![See inside icon](images/see_inside.png)